 Adding that human element to talent development is invaluable, and there’s plenty of data to show that those kinds of workplace friendships also help reduce turnover rates.

-A mentoring program is uniquely different from traditional training — in a good way!
+A workplace mentoring program is uniquely different from traditional training — in a good way!

 Traditional workplace training programs are usually: